emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has continue watching options that can be synced. ✔️
 1. Site has good sorting + random suggestions and editor picks. ✔️
 1. Site does have 4K content on instances like pstream. ✔️
 1. Site looks good + works well on mobile. ✔️

+Community Favorites: 🌟🌟🌟🌟

+***
+## Freek
+### Score: 24/24
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. Has 3 sources and does auto-switch if one fails. ✔️
+1. Auto-next works as expected. ✔️
+1. Its solid, has good user settings, feels modern. ✔️
+1. Allows adding + searching your own subtitles. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watchlists + history. ✔️
+1. Has decent sorting options, and AI bot, history recommendations. ✔️
+1. Site does have 4K content. ✔️
+1. Site looks good + works well on mobile. ✔️

 Community Favorites: 🌟🌟🌟